Sebas-on-building/coinet-platform/services/market-prices/README.md

 ## Acknowledgments

-Built with divine perfection by the Coinet Engineering Team.
+Built with data-driven engineering by the Coinet Team.

 **Special thanks to:**
 - CoinGecko for excellent free-tier API